 An apprentice must submit all gateway evidence to the EPAO.
 The EPAO must review the evidence.
 When the EPAO confirms the gateway requirements have been met, the EPA period starts and typically takes 4 months to complete.

 Apprentices must meet the following gateway requirements before starting their EPA.

 These are:

-- achieved English and mathematics at Level 21 - for the professional discussion apprentices must submit a portfolio of evidence
+- achieved English and mathematics in line with apprenticeship funding rules - for the professional discussion apprentices must submit a portfolio of evidence

 Portfolio of evidence requirements: